 We all want to hit the ground running when we start our homesteads.
 Before you know it, you’ve got chickens, ducks, turkey, rabbits, cows, and goats.
 Your garden is huge but not producing.
 The goats are sick all the time.
 You have no time to enjoy the life you are trying so hard to build.

 Downsize– Seriously, I know you wanted all the critters when you moved in and the thought of selling or butchering them is abhorrent, but you need to think about where you are and what you are doing.
 If you are struggling with caring for them, you aren’t giving them their best life.
+So downsize the herd, cull some tomato plants, and move on.

 Get Help– If you are able to, enlist the help of kids, family or neighbors.
 Worse case?
 Hire someone until you get it figured out.
+This can get expensive, but if you don’t want to downsize, there are plenty of 4H and FFA kids that are looking for farm work.

 Pay someone– I know that this seems counterproductive to the whole homesteading thing, but consider it.
 Jared and I work full time, plus have part time jobs and homeschooling that take up a lot of time.
 The exterior of our house desperately needs a coat of paint, but we just don’t have the time to do it.
 So we are hiring it out.
 It’ll be the same when we put in our property fencing and expand the goat pens.
 We could absolutely do it, but paying someone else to do it frees up our time to do something else.